officialgio/Import-incoming-students-into-DataStorage/README.md

 cd Local Storage

 # run the code
-code . (if not working: ensure that you have shell-command is installed)
+code . (if not working: ensure that you have shell-command installed)

 ```